Bannon lawyer quits fraud case after inflamatory remarks

 Prosecutors have accused Bannon and co-defendants of misappropriating money from the group, which raised $25 million from thousands of donors who thought their cash would be used to build the wall.

 Prosecutors declined comment on Friday.
 There was no new lawyer for Bannon named in the court record.
+A woman who has served as Bannon’s spokeswoman, Alexandra Preate, didn’t respond to a request for comment Friday.